Inflation: Drivers and Dynamics Conference 2024

 Questions?

-The Center for Inflation Research at the Federal Reserve Bank of Cleveland and the European Central Bank (ECB) will host the Inflation: Drivers and Dynamics 2024 conference October 24–25.
-The conference will be held in person in Cleveland, Ohio, and virtually in a hybrid format.
-It will bring together top researchers from academia, central banks, and other policy institutions to present research findings related to inflation.
+The Center for Inflation Research at the Federal Reserve Bank of Cleveland and the European Central Bank (ECB) hosted the Inflation: Drivers and Dynamics 2024 conference October 24–25.
+The conference was held in person in Cleveland, Ohio, and virtually in a hybrid format.
+It brought together top researchers from academia, central banks, and other policy institutions to present research findings related to inflation.

-Beth M. Hammack, president and chief executive officer of the Federal Reserve Bank of Cleveland, and Philip R. Lane, member of the ECB’s executive board, will provide remarks.
+Beth M. Hammack, president and chief executive officer of the Federal Reserve Bank of Cleveland, and Philip R. Lane, member of the ECB’s executive board, provided remarks.

-Christina Romer, Class of 1957 Garff B. Wilson Professor of Economics Emerita, University of California, Berkeley, and Stephanie Schmitt-Grohé Professor; Executive Director, Program for Economic Research, Columbia University, will present keynote addresses.
+Christina Romer, Class of 1957 Garff B. Wilson Professor of Economics Emerita, University of California, Berkeley, and Stephanie Schmitt-Grohé Professor; Executive Director, Program for Economic Research, Columbia University, presented keynote addresses.

 Scientific Committee